FRBNY-DSGE/DSGE.jl/README.md

 - `key::Symbol`: Name of setting
 - `value::T`: Value of setting
-- `savestring::Bool`: Indicates whether to append this setting's code and value to output file names.
+- `print::Bool`: Indicates whether to append this setting's code and value to output file names.
 If true, output file names will include a suffix of the form _code1=val1_code2=val2_etc. where codes are listed in alphabetical order.
-- `code::AbstractString`: short string (<=4 characters) to print to output file names when `savestring=true`.
+- `code::AbstractString`: short string (<=4 characters) to print to output file names when `print=true`.
 - `description::AbstractString`: Short description of what the setting is used for.